TWA Flight 742

 TWA Flight 742 was a multi-leg Trans World Airlines flight from Bangkok to San Francisco.
-On August 28, 1973, near the end of its pre-final leg from Honolulu to Los Angeles, during the descent over the Pacific Ocean, the Boeing 707 entered severe porpoising oscillations, resulting in injuries to 2 crewmembers and 3 passengers; one critically injured passenger died two days later.
+On August 28, 1973, near the end of its penultimate leg from Honolulu to Los Angeles, during the descent over the Pacific Ocean, the Boeing 707 entered severe porpoising oscillations, resulting in injuries to two crew members and three passengers; one critically injured passenger died two days later.

 Aircraft and crew

-The captain of Flight 742 was John Wilber Harpster (53), with 26,171 hours of flying time.
-The first officer Robert Cooper Evans (39), had 6,128 hours of flight time, while flight engineer Don Wilbur Jackson (53), had 19,000 hours.
+The captain of Flight 742 was John Wilber Harpster, 53, with 26,171 hours of flying time.
+The first officer Robert Cooper Evans, 39, had 6,128 hours of flight time, while flight engineer Don Wilbur Jackson, 53, had 19,000 hours.

 The aircraft was a Boeing 707-331B, manufactured in December 1965 and delivered new to the airline in 1966.
-Until the time of the accident, the airframe accumulated 31,136 hours of flight time.
+Until the time of the accident, the airframe had accumulated 31,136 hours of flight time.

 Accident

 N8705T took off from Honolulu at 17:09 (all times PDT); after an uneventful cruise at FL330 (about 33,000 ft) it established control with LAX Control Center at 21:12.
 At 21:29, the crew were cleared to descend to FL 110 (about 11,000 ft).
 The pilots disconnected the autopilot, reduced power and entered a descent.

 As the 707 descended through 22,000 ft at 350 kn indicated airspeed (KIAS), the nose abruptly pitched up.
 The crew tried to level the aircraft, but the nose then rapidly pitched down.
 As the pilots tried to regain control, they reduced the engine power to idle, disengaged rudder power, Mach trim and yaw damper; the flight engineer also pulled the respective circuit breakers.
 Despite the crew's efforts, the 707 entered a violent porpoising motion, alternating abrupt pitch-up and pitch-down movement.
 After about two minutes, the oscillations gradually abated and the crew regained level flight at 19,500 ft.
 On checking the controls, the pilots found the 707 controllable, but noticed increased resistance of the control column to forward movement.

 While continuing descent to 11,000 ft, the crew notified the air traffic control of an emergency and contacted the TWA maintenance center.
 Flight 742 continued without further incident and landed at Los Angeles at 22:43.

 Two flight attendants strapped in their seats and three passengers, standing or moving in the aisles, were injured, requiring hospitalization.
 A number of passengers sustained minor injuries caused by items falling out of the overhead bins.
-One critically injured passenger died in hospital on August 30 due to intracranial bleeding.
+One critically injured passenger died of intracranial bleeding in hospital on August 30.